-Behind the crystalline lens, the posterior three-fourths of the cavity of the eye contain a viscid transparent humour, enclosed in the cells of a remarkably fine capsule, called hyaloid.
-This vitreous humour forms about two thirds of a sphere from which the anterior segment had been taken out; the pulpous expansion of the optic nerve, the retina, is spread out on its surface, so as to be concentrical to the chorid and sclerotic coats.
+Behind the crystalline lens, the posterior three fourths of the cavity of the eye contain a viscid transparent humour, enclosed in the cells of a remarkably fine capsule, called hyaloid.
+This vitreous humour forms about two thirds of a sphere from which the anterior segment had been taken out; the pulpous expansion of the optic nerve, the retina, is spread out on its surface, so as to be concentrical to the choroid and seletoric coats.

 The eye-ball being nearly spherical, the length of its different diameters differs but little.
-The diameter of the eye, from the fore to the back part, is between ten and eleven lines; the transverse and vertical diameters are somewhat shorter.
-Within the space measured by the diameter from the fore to the back part, there are situated, taking them in their order from the fore part, the cornea, the aqueous humour contained in the anterior chamber, the iris and its central opening or pupil; the aqueous humour of the posterior chamber, the crystalline lens, surrounded by the ciliary processes; then the vitreous humour in its capsule; and behind those transparent parts of the eye, through which the luminous rays pass in approaching to a perpendicular, are the retina which receive the impression, the choroid whose black paint absorbs the rays that pass through the thin and transparent retina, and the sclerotic in which there is an opening for the passage of the optic nerve to the globe of the eye.
+The diameter of the eye, from the fore to the back part, is between ten and eleven lines, the transverse and vertical diameters are somewhat shorter.
+Within the space measured by the diameter from the fore to the back part, there are situated, taking them in their order from the fore part, the cornea, the aqueous humour contained in the anterior chamber, the iris and its central opening or pupil; the aqueous humour of the posterior chamber; the crystalline lens, surrounded by the ciliary processes; then, the vitreous humour in its capsule, and behind those transparent parts of the eye, through which the luminous rays pass, in approaching to a perpendicular, are the retina which receive the impression, the choroid whose black point absorbs the rays that pass through the thin and transparent retina, and the sclerotic in which there is an opening for the passage of the optic nerve to the globe of the eye.

-The cornea, contained in the anterior aperture of the sclerotica, like the glass of a watch case within its frame, is about the third of a line in thickness; it forms, at the fore part of the eye, the segment of a smaller sphere: behind it lies the aqueous humour which fills what are called the chambers of the eye; these form spaces divided into anterior and posterior; the former, which is the larger of the two, bounded by the cornea at the fore part, and by the iris at the back part; the latter, which is smaller and separates the crystalline humour from the iris, the posterior part of which, covered by a black pigment, is called the uvea.
+The cornea, contained in the anterior aperture of the sclerotica, like the glass of a watch case within its frame, is about the third of a line in thickness; it forms, at the fore part of the eye, the segment of a smaller sphere: behind it lies the aqueous humour which fills what are called the chambers of the eye, these form spaces divided into anterior and posterior, the former, which is the larger of the two, bounded by the cornea at the fore part and by the iris at the back part; the latter, which is smaller and separates the crystalline humour from the iris, the posterior part of which, covered by a black pigment, is called the uvea.
+The specific gravity of the aqueous humour does not much exceed that of distilled water some have even thought it less; it is albuminous and holds in solution several saline substances.
+The crystalline, inclosed in its membranous and transparent capsule, is a lenticular body rather solid than fluid; its consistence is particularly great towards its centre; it there forms a kind of nucleus, on which are laid several concentric layers, whose density diminishes as they approach the surface, where the external layers, truly fluid, form what Morgagni considered, as a peculiar liquid on which the lens might be nourished by a kind of imbibition.
+This body, composed of two segments of unequal convexity, about two lines in thickness, at its centre, consists of an albuminous substance coagulable by heat and alkohol.
+Extremely minute arteries given off by the central artery of Zinn, pass through the vitreous humour, and bring to it the materials of its growth and reparation.

-Some anatomists have doubted the existence of the posterior chamber of the eye; but to be convinced of its existence, one need but freeze an eye, when there will be found a piece of ice, between the crystalline lens and the
+^{} Some anatomists have doubted the existence of the posterior chamber of the eye; but to be convinced of its existence, one need but freeze an eye, when